Float in Project Management: Definition, Types, Benefits, and Examples

 Critical Chain Project Management (CCPM) project buffers

+Extra time is allotted to the base task duration to prevent small bumps on the road from having project deadline-altering consequences.
 So, if a task would require 3 days to complete in ideal conditions, we give it 4 or 5 days, just to be safe.

-But, when every task in the project has this just to be safe buffer, the wasted time starts to pile up.
+But, when every task in the project has this buffer, the additional time starts to pile up.
+This is most visible in Gantt charts when comparing projects with and without built-in buffers, as the former stretch for longer to accommodate the longer tasks.

-CCPM takes the buffers away from the tasks and sandwiches their total sum between the final project task and project deadline.
+CCPM takes the buffers away from the tasks and sandwiches their total sum between the final project task and the project deadline.

-This way, even tasks inside the Critical Path end up with some extra wiggle room.
+This way, even tasks inside the critical path end up with some extra wiggle room.

 Example of a project buffer in CCPM